 - 1. Summarize the contents of the New Testament epistles and Revelation. - 2.
 Be familiar with the method and tools required to research New Testament introductory issues. - 3.
-Describe the contents and historical background of one New Testament book in detail. - 4.
+Be familiar with the current state of research for at least one New Testament book. - 4.
 Apply the contents of the New Testament epistles and Revelation to his or her life.